azizov37/itp2324itp2324projectwork-tue2mu1solikhovazizov/README.md

 - Character movement in four directions (up, down, left, right).
 - Limited lives for the character.
 - Collectible keys to unlock the exit.
-- Various obstacles, including static traps and dynamic enemies.
+- Various obstacles, including static traps and dynamic enemies as well as pathfinding intelligent enemy.
-- Intelligent enemy movement (optional).
-- Camera movement to keep the character in view.
-- HUD displaying lives remaining and key collection status.
 - Game menu for pausing, restarting, or exiting.
 - Victory and game over screens with the option to return to the main menu.
 - Background music and sound effects.
-- Support for different screen sizes.
-- Object-oriented code structure with inheritance and proper documentation.

 ## Getting Started
 To play MazeRunner, follow these steps: